collective/p4a.calendar/README.txt

 Maintainer
 ----------

-Rocky Burt (rocky AT serverzen DOT com) is the active maintainer of the *p4a.calendar* framework.
+Lennart Regebro (rocky (at) gmail.com) is the active maintainer of the *p4a.calendar* framework.